9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 - Temperature sticks or an infrared (IR) digital thermometer to check the casting’s temperature.

-- A drill if you repair a crack.
+- A drill if you want to repair a crack.

 - A small ball-peen hammer to peen each bead you make.